RezaSR/yii2-ButtonDropdownSorter/README.md

 Usage
 ----

-In widgets that have the sorter like ListView set the "class" attribute to "rsr\yii2-button-dropdown-sorter\ButtonDropdownSorter".
+In widgets that have the sorter, like ListView, set the "class" attribute to "rsr\yii2\ButtonDropdownSorter".
 There is an optional "label" attribute which defines the label of the button which defaults to "Sort".
-Be sure the {sorter} exists in widget's template.
+Be sure the {sorter} is present in widget's template.

 Example: